splunk/public-o11y-docs/synthetics/test-config/auth-basic-api-request-headers.rst

 ******************************************************************

 .. meta::
-    :description: placeholder.
+    :description: Basic authentication allows your tests to send a username and password through API request headers.

 .. :note:: This authentication method applies to API tests only.
-The steps below are for targets that support “Basic auth”, in other words, API methods like: ``curl -G https://api.twilio.com/2010-04-01/Accounts.json -u <YOUR_ACCOUNT_SID>:<YOUR_AUTH_TOKEN>``.
+The steps below are for targets that support “Basic auth”, in other words, API methods like ``curl -G https://api.twilio.com/2010-04-01/Accounts.json -u <YOUR_ACCOUNT_SID>:<YOUR_AUTH_TOKEN>``.
     You can modify these steps for targets that support a Bearer token.

 If your test target expects login credentials to be included in an an API request header, configure your browser test as follows.

 ..  image:: /_images/synthetics/auth-basic-api-one.png
-    :width: 40%
+    :width: 70%
     :alt: Screenshot showing how to set up a synthetic test with basic authentication through API request headers.